Hon Annastacia Palaszczuk MP

 Brisbane Olympic and Paralympic Games Arrangements Bill 2021

-Passed (amended)This bill became law after being modified during debate.This bill establishes the Brisbane Organising Committee for the 2032 Olympic and Paralympic Games as an independent statutory body responsible for planning, organising and delivering the Games.
-It creates a governance framework with a board of directors representing all three levels of government, the Australian Olympic Committee and Paralympics Australia, and sets out the committee's functions, financial accountability requirements and eventual dissolution.
+Passed (amended)This bill became law after being modified during debate.This bill establishes the Brisbane Organising Committee for the 2032 Olympic and Paralympic Games as an independent statutory body.
+The committee is responsible for planning, organising, promoting and financially managing the Games, with a board of directors representing government, sporting bodies, athletes and independent members.

 Voluntary Assisted Dying Bill 2021